j-blue-arz/labyrinth/readme.md

     flask run --host=0.0.0.0 --port=5000

 ## Benchmarks
-    python -m benchmarking.bench_alpha_beta benchmark all

-See the modules in backend/benchmarking for further instructions.
+See readme in backend/experiments for further instructions.

 # Compiling algolibs
 Algolibs contains C++ implementations of search algorithms, determining moves for a computer player.
 They are not required, but have better performance than